-Sac High is moving back to pre-pandemic levels of opportunities and participation in athletics.
-In addition, Dragon Academy was brought in-house giving the school more control over the structure of the program.
+PS7 was growing their athletic and club offerings prior to the COVID19 pandemic and was able to resume this goal in the 2021-22 school year.
 Pre-pandemic offerings for clubs and other after-school activities/programs were not tracked; however, there is now a baseline to measure not just the quantity of opportunities for scholars, but also the variety offered.